mx-mark/SPMNet/README.md

 Listen for the audio samples on our [materials](https://ars.els-cdn.com/content/image/1-s2.0-S0925231222003873-mmc1.pptx).

 # Citation
 Our paper was accepted by Neurocomputing.
-Please, use this bibtex if you would like to cite our work
+Please use this bibtex if you would like to cite our work
 ```
 @article{Ma2022VisuallyAS,
   title={Visually Aligned Sound Generation via Sound-Producing Motion Parsing},